Sick of this old thing called aptitude!

-I did quit Ubuntu for multiple reasons, first I was sick of installing million of PPA for my project, I also didn’t like having unity as desktop, since I’m a huge fan of i3desktop.
-I went for arch because I liked the Pacman package manager and all the Aur package that you can get from it, arch has a great community and is always up to date, so if there’s a problem, 1 hours later, it’s fixed by the community and everyone is back on the track.
-I Also feel like arch is kind of a new challenge, learning new things make you understand why things are the way they are, yes I agree it’s more difficult and you can get issues from it, but it doesn’t matter since fixing issues is our job, we’re programmers.
+I did quit Ubuntu for multiple reasons, first I was sick of installing million of PPA for my project and also didn’t like having unity as my default desktop, since I’m a huge fan of i3desktop.
+I went for arch with XORG.
+I liked the idea of the pacman package manager and all the Aur package that you can get from it.
+At the same time, Arch has a great community and is always up to date, so if there’s a problem, 1 hours later, it’s fixed by the community and everyone is back on the track.
+I Also felt like Arch was kind of a new challenge, learning new things make you understand why the things around you are the way they are.
+Yes I agree it’s more difficult sometimes and you can get issues from it, but it doesn’t matter because fixing issues is our job, we’re programmers.

 Well… is it good?

-So after that is arch worth to install… the answer is yes for sure, because arch is a very powerful distro, and while installing it I’ve learned a lot of stuff, while the install arch makes you play in specific setting that makes you understand part of Linux config, and like my other friend was saying, installing arch make you love crying! also, there’s a lot of features that I didn’t try yet that I’m thrilled to discover, so yes it’s a great distro!
+So after that is Arch worth to install… the answer is yes for sure, because Arch is a very powerful distro, and while installing it I’ve learned a lot of stuff.
+Arch makes you play with specifics setting, and make you understand part of Linux that you wouldn’t have ever seen on any other distros.
+It’s like becoming a handyman for Linux.
+The number one reason why you should choose a distro is always the package manager, and since it’s Arch number one priority… you get it!
+It’s the best distro.
+There’s a lot of features that I have not tried yet and that I’m thrilled to discover, so yes it’s a great distro!

 Time to install ArchLinux!

-This series of video is really helpful if you are willing to install arch Linux, also he doesn’t tell it in the video, but if you’re on wi-fi, it’s great to install “dialog” + “netctl” once the installation is done while you’re still chroot in /mnt, or else you won’t be able to connect to wifi after that.
+This series of video is really helpful if you are willing to install arch Linux, he doesn’t tell it in the video, but if you’re on wi-fi, it’s great to install “dialog” + “netctl” once the installation is done and while you’re still arch-chroot in /mnt, or else you won’t be able to connect to wifi after booting up.